 Is Zcash a Good Investment?

 Privacy coins in particular have a very uncertain future.
-Coins like Monero, Zcash, and DASH were delisted from the Bittrex exchange at the start of 2021.
+Coins like Monero and Zcash were delisted from the Bittrex exchange at the start of 2021.
 Because many people associate them with illicit activity, privacy coins could see their use restricted in various ways.

 Exchanges could continue to delist coins with privacy features or regulatory authorities could seek to punish anyone who deals with them through new crypto regulations, perhaps claiming that people use privacy coins to avoid paying taxes on crypto, for example.